cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 > * Do not modify instructions other than `set` instructions assigning values to program parameters in the compiled
 >   code.
 >
-> **At this moment, global variables are handled in the same way as program parameters.
-In future versions, global
+> **On basic and advanced optimization levels, global variables are handled in the same way as program parameters.
+On the experimental level, global
-> variables will be processed by the Data Flow Optimization too.
-Always program parameters for allowing program
+> variables are fully optimized in a way similar to main or local variables.
+Always use program parameters for allowing program
 > parametrization.**

 ### Optimization levels